What You Need To Know About Stem Cells

 - The promotion of tissue regeneration

 In the early years of stem cell research, it was assumed that stem cells would replace damaged tissue by "integrating" themselves into the tissue.
-Today, we know that this is not the case.
-Rather, stem cells act as moderators and motidulators.
-This means that when stem cells are injected into an inflamed area, they moderate the immune system there, i.e. they inhibit strong inflammation by "communicatively convincing" the triggering immune cells to let the inflammation subside.
-The communication takes place via messenger substances that are released by the stem cell and either bind to the outside of the immune cell and trigger signals or are taken up by the immune cell and then trigger a signal inside.
-The "communicators" in their totality are referred to as the secretome, which contains exosomes, microvesicles, cytokines, miRNA (Mirk RNA), and proteins.
-This moderation is called immunomodulation.
+Current research no longer supports this idea.
+Instead, laboratory research suggests that stem cells act as moderators and modulators.
+In this research model, stem cells introduced into an inflamed area are thought to influence the local immune response, for example by "communicatively convincing" the triggering immune cells to let the inflammation subside.
+The communication is described as taking place via messenger substances that are released by the stem cell and either bind to the outside of the immune cell and trigger signals or are taken up by the immune cell and then trigger a signal inside.
+The "communicators" in their totality are referred to as the secretome, which contains exosomes, microvesicles, cytokines, miRNA (micro RNA), and proteins.
+This proposed moderation is called immunomodulation.

 What are Stem Cells?